townie/fredrikaverpil.github.io/_posts/2016-07-25-installing-qt-py-advanced-methods.md

 tags: [python, maya, nuke, pyside, pyqt]
 ---

 Qt.py can be installed in many ways, depending on your needs.
-This post aims to outline some different approaches:
+This post aims to outline some common approaches:

 * Install using pip
 * Install into an application's custom Python build